mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To enforce forward secrecy and post-compromise security of messages, each member periodically updates their leaf secret.
-Any member can update this information at any time by generating a fresh ClientInitKey and sending an Update message followed by a Commit message.
+Any member can update this information at any time by generating a fresh KeyPackage and sending an Update message followed by a Commit message.
 Once all members have processed both, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf secret.